gatling/gatling/src/sphinx/general/configuration.rst

 This file allows you to configure the log level of Gatling.
 For further information, you should have a look at `Logback Documentation <http://logback.qos.ch/manual/index.html>`_.

-.. note:: In order to log requests and responses, uncomment the dedicated logger in the `default configuration file <https://github.com/excilys/gatling/blob/master/gatling-bundle/src/universal/conf/logback.xml>`_.
+.. note:: In order to log requests and responses, uncomment the dedicated logger in the `default logging configuration file <https://github.com/excilys/gatling/blob/master/gatling-bundle/src/universal/conf/logback.xml>`_.

 gatling.conf
 ------------

-Each value is described in the `default configuration file <https://github.com/excilys/gatling/tree/master/gatling-bundle/src/universal/conf>`_.
+Each value is described in the `default configuration file`_.

 If you don't specify an option in the configuration file, it will fall back to a default value.
-These values are also defined in the `default configuration file <https://github.com/excilys/gatling/tree/master/gatling-bundle/src/universal/conf>`_.
+These values are also defined in the `default configuration file`_.

 .. _gatling-cli-options: